 These initial campaigns are an exceptionally valuable part of the lead generation process, whether they’re driving people to get in touch or to sign up for an ebook or webinar.
 They can also tell you a lot.

 Pay attention to what your audience responds to and what they don’t.
-You may see a division, where your audience doesn’t respond the way you expect or they niche down significantly along the funnel.
+You may see a division where your audience doesn’t respond as expected, or they niche down significantly along the funnel.

 Let’s say that you have invoicing software for businesses.